 LMU’s online Ed.D. program allows you to explore aspects of leadership as they intersect with issues of social justice in classrooms and communities.
 Designed for working professionals, it is structured to allow you to complete all degree requirements, including your dissertation, in three years.
 While only 40 percent of Ed.D. candidates nationally complete their dissertations, 97 percent of LMU’s candidates do so.

 Below is a summary of the courses you’ll take during each year of the program.
-For more information, you can download the term-by-term course sequence, or read full course descriptions in LMU’s Bulletin.
+For more information, you can read full course descriptions in LMU’s Bulletin.

 Year 1